DaluiLucas/TP1/README.md

 Arrival does not instantly stop when reaching the Target, instead slows down a lot and keep moving/turning really slow for a moment
 Other Array issues.

+TP2: inside Unreal Engine->ContentBrowser->Maps->PathfindingMap

+Left click on the map = Set a point , you can set multiple points on the map E = Follow the path you created
+A = Loop Around the path you created
+Backspace = delete the last point placed

+###Bugs
+if you add remove points while the character moves it will most likely have unintended beahviours